-Northern fur seals forage on a variety of fish species, including pollock (34% of fish species consumed between 1958 and 1974; Perez 1997).
-As of the 1990s, some prey items, such as capelin, have disappeared entirely from fur seal diet and pollock consumption has tripled (Sinclair et al. 1994, Sinclair et al. 1996, Antonelis et al. 1997).
+Northern fur seals forage on a variety of fish species, including pollock.
+As of the 1990s, some prey items, such as capelin, have disappeared entirely from fur seal diet and pollock consumption has increased (Sinclair et al. 1994, Sinclair et al. 1996, Antonelis et al. 1997).
 Analyses of scats collected from Pribilof Island rookeries during 1987-2000 found that pollock (46-75% by frequency of occurrence, FO) and gonatid squids dominated in the diet and that other primary prey (FO>5%) included Pacific sand lance, Pacific herring, northern smoothtongue, Atka mackerel, and Pacific salmon (Zeppelin and Ream 2006).
 These analyses also found that diets associated with rookery complexes reflected patterns associated with foraging in the specific hydrographic domains identified by Robson et al. (2004).
-Comparison of ingested prey sizes based on scat and spew analysis indicate a much larger overlap in between sizes of pollock consumed by fur seals and those caught by the commercial trawl fishery than was previously known (Gudmundson et al. 2006).
+Comparison of ingested prey sizes based on scat and spew analysis indicate a much larger overlap between sizes of pollock consumed by fur seals and those caught by the commercial trawl fishery than was previously known (Gudmundson et al. 2006).

 Fishing effort displaced by Steller sea lion protection measures may have moved to areas important to fur seals; recent tagging studies have shown that lactating female fur seals and juvenile males from St. Paul and St. George Islands forage in specific and very different areas (Robson et al. 2004, Sterling and Ream 2004).
-Relative rates of pollock harvest (catch divided by estimated biomass) by fisheries were approximately five times greater in St. George than St. Paul female foraging areas in summer from 1982 to 2002 (Robson and Fritz in review).
+From 1982 to 2002 relative rates of pollock harvest (catch divided by estimated biomass) by fisheries were approximately five times greater where they overlap with summer foraging areas used by females from St. George compared with those from St. Paul (Robson and Fritz in prep); this overlap may result in resource competition between fisheries and foraging fur seals.
 At the same time, pup production declined on St. George and St. Paul Islands (Figs. 6 and 7).
-However, it remains unclear whether the pattern of declines in northern fur seal pup production on the two Pribilof Islands is related to the relative distribution of pollock fishery effort in summer on the eastern Bering Sea shelf.
-Adult female fur seals undertake approximately 8 month long migrations into varied regions of the north Pacific Ocean during winter, and foraging areas are associated with eddies and the subarctic-subtropical transition region (Ream et al. 2005).
-Thus, environmental changes or other habitat concerns associated with the north Pacific Ocean could potentially have an effect on fur seals breeding in Alaska.
+However, it remains unclear whether the pattern of declines in fur seal pup production on the two Pribilof Islands is related to the relative distribution of pollock fishery effort in summer on the eastern Bering Sea shelf.
+Adult female fur seals spend approximately eight months in varied regions of the north Pacific Ocean during winter, and forage in areas associated with eddies and the subarctic-subtropical transition region (Ream et al. 2005).
+Thus, environmental changes in the north Pacific Ocean could potentially have an effect on abundance and productivity of fur seals breeding in Alaska.

 There is concern that a variety of human activities other than commercial fishing may impact northern fur seals.
-A draft Conservation Plan for the eastern Pacific stock was released for public comment in May of 2006 (NMFS 2006).
+A Conservation Plan for the eastern Pacific stock was released in December of 2007 (NMFS 2007).
 This Plan reviews known and potential threats to the recovery of fur seals in Alaska.